 From these studies, we have learned that for some learners, as they’re developing their interoceptive awareness, they might be dry during the day, but they still experience nighttime bedwetting—that is very common.
 But, as the child practices tuning into their internal signals, they gain more interoceptive awareness skills, so that many times those nighttime accidents eventually disappear.
 I don’t mean to oversimplify toileting, because we know that there’s so many underlying factors that go into successful toileting.
 However, our studies have highlighted the importance of incorporating interoception practices into the toilet training process.

-If you’re interested in exploring this topic in more detail, be sure to join us for our Live Toileting + Interoception+ Nutrition Online Class.
-In this class we’ll share practical, evidence-based strategies that are easy to implement and are applicable in supporting learners of a variety of ages, backgrounds, diagnoses & learning styles.
+If you’re interested in exploring this topic in more detail, be sure to join us for our On-Demand course.
+In this class we share practical, evidence-based strategies that are easy to implement and are applicable in supporting learners of a variety of ages, backgrounds, diagnoses & learning styles.

 This course is a game-changer and empowered me with many practical strategies that I can begin using to support my client’s toileting needs immediately.
 Kerri and Kelly are extremely knowledgeable and relatable presenters.
 They tell a lot of client stories which helped me link the information presented to practical application.
 For so long, I knew that there were underlying factors that affected my clients’ toileting success, but I wasn’t sure how to assess and address these needs.
 This course made me feel more confident and I can’t wait to start using what I learned in this course!
 Thank you, Kerri and Kelly!